OmkarMalusare/Illumio-Coding-Test/README.md

           b) ambiguity related to the port range which is addressed below
 4)  IP address – a) an ip address
                  b) range of two ip addresses.

 I have considered the following input through a CSV file: inbound,tcp,80,192.168.1.2 outbound,tcp,10000-­‐20000,192.168.10.11 inbound,udp,53,192.168.1.1-­‐192.168.2.5 outbound,udp,1000-­‐2000,52.12.48.92

+Due to time limitation, I could not cover every implementation mentioned in the problem.
 The problem expects me to match all packets within the range of a port or an ip address when a range for the same is passed.
 Unfortunately, I fell short of time and was only able to validate the input for the passed starting and ending value and not for the values that lie within them.
 With more time at hand, I would have stored the values by setting a counter from the starting value to the ending value inclusive of both.